tweevilly/Web-Based_Inventory_Application/README.md

         Added if-statement to enforce inv between min and max -Lines 32-39
 ## Task H
-Add validation for between or at the maximum and minimum fields.
-The validation must include the following:
-•  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+Add validation for between or at the maximum and minimum fields. <br>> Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts. <br>
-•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum. <br>
-•  Display error messages when adding and updating parts if the inventory is greater than the maximum.
+Display error messages when adding and updating parts if the inventory is greater than the maximum. <br>

     productForm.html
         Added link to main page